letsbuilda/pyweek36/README.md

 2. Solid Block; the player collides with and thus can walk over, but not through.
 3. Dark Matter Block; usually behaves as Air.

-The player has to reach the end of the map, either the top or the extreme right side (without dying).
+To win, the player has to reach the end of the map, either the top or the extreme right side (without dying).

+Each level is composed of a map built with the above 3 block types and a set of the following additional mechanics.

 ## Additional Mechanics